 1. Margaret Bourke-White.
 Russian Language School, Carpatho-Ukraine. c.
 1938

-Margaret Bourke-White, on assignment for Life magazine in the Carpatho-Ukraine region (in what is now the Czech Republic), captured this image of life under a pew/desk-combo regime.
+Margaret Bourke-White, on assignment for Life magazine in the Carpatho-Ukraine region (in what is now Ukraine), captured this image of life under a pew/desk-combo regime.
 Note the pleading eyes of the girl in the center of the photo, who is undoubtedly attempting to send Bourke-White a telepathic plea for a pillow or cushion.

 2. Jean Prouvé.
 School Desk.
 1946